-Total cruise operating expense decreased 65.2% in 2021 compared to 2020.
-In 2021, our cruise operating expenses were primarily related to crew costs, including salaries, food and other travel costs; fuel; and other ongoing costs such as insurance and ship maintenance.
+Total cruise operating expense decreased 40.1% in 2021 compared to 2020.
+In 2021, our cruise operating expenses were primarily related to crew costs, including salaries, food and other travel costs; fuel; and other ongoing costs such as insurance and ship maintenance, including Dry-dock expenses.
 In 2020, our cruise operating expenses subsequent to the suspension of cruise voyages on March 13, 2020 primarily included the cost of protected commissions and crew costs, including salaries, food and other repatriation costs.
-Gross Cruise Cost decreased 50.6% in 2021 compared to 2020 primarily related to the change in costs described above in addition to a decrease in marketing, general and administrative expenses from cost savings initiatives in connection with the COVID-19 pandemic and as described under "Update Regarding COVID-19 Pandemic-Financing Transactions and Cost Containment Measures."
-Total other operating expense decreased 69.3% in 2021 compared to 2020 primarily due to the impairment of goodwill and trade names triggered by the COVID-19 pandemic in 2020.
+Gross Cruise Cost decreased 26.2% in 2021 compared to 2020 primarily related to the change in costs described above offset by an increase in marketing, general and administrative expenses primarily related to the discontinuation of cost savings initiatives described under "Update Regarding COVID-19 Pandemic-Financing Transactions and Cost Containment Measures" as we return to service.
+Total other operating expense decreased 58.3% in 2021 compared to 2020 primarily due to the impairment of goodwill and trade names triggered by the COVID-19 pandemic in 2020.
 Depreciation and amortization expense decreased primarily due to a \$25.5 million impairment loss recognized in 2020.

-Interest expense, net was \$639.8 million in 2021 compared to \$189.5 million in 2020.
-The increase in interest expense reflects losses on extinguishment of debt and debt modification costs of \$289.2 million primarily related to the repurchase of the Private Exchangeable Notes as well as additional debt outstanding at higher interest rates, partially offset by lower LIBOR.
+Interest expense, net was \$824.3 million in 2021 compared to \$344.0 million in 2020.
+The increase in interest expense reflects losses on extinguishment of debt and debt modification costs of \$292.8 million primarily related to the repurchase of the Private Exchangeable Notes as well as additional debt outstanding at higher interest rates, partially offset by lower LIBOR.

-Other income (expense), net was expense of \$371.9 million in 2021 compared to \$236.4 million in 2020.
+Other income (expense), net was expense of \$145.5 million in 2021 compared to \$325.4 million in 2020.
 The expenses were primarily due to losses from conversion options on our exchangeable notes.